Hector Berlioz

 Public domain, via Wikimedia Commons

 Hector Berlioz originally trained to practice medicine, but after graduating from medical school, decided to pursue music instead, much to his parents' distaste.
 He first gained the attention of the music community as a critic, decrying the influence of Rossini and other Italian composers on French opera.
-He began composing on his own, and entered the Paris Conservatoire in 1826.
-He submitted several compositions in attempts to win the "Prix de Rome," a prestigious music award, which he finally did in 1830 with a conservative cantata called "La Mort de Sardanapale."
+He began composing on his own, and entered the Paris Conservatoire in 1826 and began submitting compositions in attempts to win the "Prix de Rome," a prestigious music award that included a state-funded trip to study in Rome.

-It was also around this time he developed a passion for Shakespeare, and in particular, a Shakespearean actress named Harriet Smithson, one of several women with whom Berlioz became obsessed throughout his life.
+It was also around this time he developed a passion for Shakespeare, and in particular, a Shakespearean actress named Harriet Smithson.
+He became obsessed with her and started sending her love letters, but she returned to Ireland without meeting him.

-Berlioz was in Paris during the July Revolution.
-He later recalled composing while listening to bullets ricochet outside his apartment, and walking around the city with a pistol, just in case.
-His most famous work, Symphonie Fantastique, premiered that same year, and was equally revolutionary, with a programmatic structure and a number of extended techniques, or instruments being used in non-traditional ways to produce unique sounds.
+In the summer of 1830, Berlioz was in Paris during the July Revolution.
+He later recalled composing while listening to bullets ricochet outside his apartment while composing an equally revolutionary work, Symphonie Fantastique.
+This work had a programmatic structure and used extended techniques, or instruments being used in non-traditional ways to produce unique sounds.

 Some examples of extended techniques include: